thesofproject/sof-docs/developer_guides/tuning/sound_dose_tuning.rst

 Target DUT SSH Deployment Sequence
 ----------------------------------

-Execute the following commands on the host to configure, calibrate, and verify the Sound Dose module on a target DUT (e.g. Spider, Aphid, or Dragon Fly):
+Execute the following commands on the host to configure, calibrate, and verify the Sound Dose module on a target DUT:

 1. **Synthesize Acoustic Setup Blob**:
    Generate a binary sensitivity blob for an over-ear headset measured at 96.0 dBA SPL: